Paul F. Levy: Legacy

 Levy's leadership record at BIDMC, including his use of social media as a management tool, was the subject of a case study published in November 2010 by The Health Foundation, an independent charity working to improve the quality of healthcare in the United Kingdom.
 David A. Garvin and Michael A. Roberto of Harvard Business School had previously produced a multimedia case study on Levy's turn-around of BIDMC in 2002.

 He is a current resident of Newton, Massachusetts.

+Personal life

+Levy married Farzana Mohamed in December 2012.
+Mohamed and Levy had known each other since she was an MIT undergrad and he was her academic adviser.
+Mohamed had also been hired by Levy as an employee in 2002 when he was the CEO of Beth Israel Deaconess Medical Center.

 Controversy

 Levy admitted on May 5, 2010, to poor judgement in his role as CEO of BIDMC, because he had hired and promoted a female employee with whom he had an allegedly inappropriate relationship.
 He was fined $50,000 but given a vote of confidence by the Board of BIDMC.
 Levy also issued an apology on his blog.